“Why can’t they let [Judy Garland] be pleasingly plump and keep her weight and health up?” – Ida Jean Kain, 1949

 It was reported at this time that Judy and Mark would spend the holidays in England and then return to New York in the middle of January for another “Ed Sullivan” show.
 These two events never occurred.

-December 13, 1968: Judy appeared on “The Dick Cavett Show” taped in color at the ABC-TV studios in New York City.
+December 13, 1968: Judy taped her guest appearance on “The Dick Cavett Show” taped in color at the ABC-TV studios in New York City.
 The show was broadcast that following Monday, December 16, in the morning.

 Sadly, all that exists of her appearance is a poor quality black and white copy:

-December 11, 2011: Meet Me In St. Louis premiered on Blu-ray in the deluxe “digi-book” format.
+December 13, 2011: Meet Me In St. Louis premiered on Blu-ray in the deluxe “digi-book” format.
+The Blu-ray was re-released in a standard snap case single-disc edition by the Warner Archive on April 24, 2018.